-Switching to AT&T?
-We break down the carrier’s new unlimited and prepaid plans
+AT&T adds $40 prepaid plan option, if you set up autopay

 |$205

 AT&T’s Unlimited Choice single line plan is actually fairly competitive, but any of the other unlimited options are higher than every other carrier.
 Which one you choose depends on your mobile data usage.
-The Unlimited Choice plan offers standard definition video (480p), a 3mbps max speed — a first that we’ve seen among post-paid plans, and a questionable decision — and roaming in/calling to Mexico and Canada.
+The Unlimited Choice plan offers standard definition video (480p), 4G LTE speed , and roaming in/calling to Mexico and Canada.

-Stepping up to the Plus plan removes the speed cap, upgrades your SD streaming to HD, 10GB of tethering, and a $25 credit to DirecTV or DirecTV now.
-You also must use autopay to get the above listed rates, as well as paperless billing.
-Without it, you’re paying $5 more per month on single line plans and $10 on multi-line accounts.
+Stepping up to the Plus plan upgrades your SD streaming to HD, 15GB of tethering, and a $15 credit to DirecTV or DirecTV now.
+You also must use autopay to get $5 off the above listed rates, as well as paperless billing.

 Recommendations: